Ayms/node-Tor/README.md

 * And so on.

-* If a circuit has a too slow rate compared to others (slow node in the path), it is destroyed and replaced by one of the 5 circuits not used, a new tenth circuit is established.
+* If a circuit has a too slow rate compared to others (slow node in the path), it is destroyed and replaced by one of the circuits not used, a new circuit is established.

 * If a GET does not end it is resumed from where it was.